VITAMIN D DEFICIENCY INCREASES RISK OF HIP FRACTURE IN OLDER WOMEN

 components of the National Institutes of Health.

-These investigators studied women admitted to either Brigham and Women's
+women admitted to either Brigham and Women's

 Hospital or the New England Baptist Hospital, both in Boston, between